solana-labs/solana/book/src/cluster-test-framework.md

 Tests are provided an entry point, which is a `contact_info::ContactInfo` structure, and a keypair that has already been funded.

-Each node in the cluster is configured with a `fullnode::FullnodeConfig` at boot time.
+Each node in the cluster is configured with a `fullnode::ValidatorConfig` at boot time.
 At boot time this configuration specifies any extra cluster configuration required for the test.
 The cluster should boot with the configuration when it is run in-process or in a data center.